JavaScript and Cookies are required to view this site. Please enable both in your browser settings.

 I was surprised to learn that there even were survivors, considering we're watching this burning mountain of people.
 Pretty intense.

-The Following 12 Users Say Thank You to Markhamed For This Useful Post:
+12 Users Say Thank You For This Post:

 Alouette1428, Cool_Dog_Group, FuriousResearcher, hunterseeker, intre, pathway2, RestlessGypsy, S3v3n007, SammySausage, TavNobbler, tbone79, William May